By News Team

 Examples of handicap betting:

 Still confused about what handicap betting entails?
-We’ve got a few sporting examples to further clarify this form of betting.
+We’ve got an example to further clarify this form of betting.

-Lets take the example of last weekend’s Premier League fixture, Liverpool vs Southampton.
+Lets take an example of a Premier League fixture, Liverpool vs Southampton.

 Just imagine that prior to the match you placed a handicap bet, and the bookmaker had set the handicap at 4-0.
 Your bet on Liverpool would’ve still paid out even if the Reds lost the game 3-0, because in the eyes of the bookmaker, they’d be 4-3 winners.